top of page

 Kaushik Sunder Rajan

-Kaushik Sunder Rajan is associate professor of anthropology at the University of Chicago.
-His publications include the edited volume Lively Capital: Biotechnologies, Ethics and Governance in Global Markets (2012).
+Kaushik Sunder Rajan is an associate professor of anthropology at the University of Chicago.
+His publications include the edited volume Lively Capital: Biotechnologies, Ethics, and Governance in Global Markets (2012).

 Rajeswari Sunder Rajan